HMA No. 1: Design

 Experiments were also carried out to determine the most suitable material for the outer cover, resulting in the choice of a treated silk.
 The covering of the upper half was additionally treated to reduce heat absorption by adding aluminium powder to the coating.
-This resulted in the underside being primrose yellow and the top aluminium coloured.
+This resulted in the underside of the ship being primrose yellow and the top aluminium coloured.

-The design of the control surfaces, based on a design by Short Brothers and adopted after experiments by the National Physical Laboratory, consisted of quadruple rudders and triple elevators attached to the trailing edges of the cruciform tail surfaces, supplemented by forward mounted triplane elevators and small triple rudders behind the aft gondola.
+The control surfaces, based on a design by Short Brothers and adopted after experiments by the National Physical Laboratory, consisted of quadruple rudders and triple elevators attached to the trailing edges of the cruciform tail surfaces, supplemented by forward mounted triplane elevators and small triple rudders behind the aft gondola.

 The two gondolas were constructed of mahogany using the Consuta process to make them watertight so that the craft could be operated off water.
 Each contained a Wolseley 160 hp water-cooled V-8 piston engine, that in the front gondola drove a pair of 11 ft 10 in (3.61 m) diameter four-bladed propellers mounted on outriggers and geared to rotate at half engine speed.
 The rear engine drove a single 15 ft two-bladed propeller mounted at the rear of the gondola.
 Equipment to recover water from the exhaust gases was fitted to replace the weight of fuel as it was consumed and so avoid the necessity to vent lifting gas.
 Considerable mistakes were made due to inexperience, Admiralty requirements, and in devices such as water recovery systems for engine exhaust.